piersdd/tesla-powerwall-json-py/README.md

 Python module to access local Tesla Powerwall JSON API https://github.com/piersdd/tesla-powerwall-json-py

-NOTE: Tesla offer no official API to their Powerwall & Gateway; therefore, this library may well stop working at any time without warning.
+**NOTE**: Tesla offer no official API to their Powerwall & Gateway; therefore, this library may well stop working at any time without warning.

 Written by Piers Dawson-Damer